juandaosp/studious-testing-quality/README.md

 The server persists using a SQLite3 database named `database.sqlite` in the site root.

 ## Development
-This project uses EditorConfig to standardized text editor configuration.
+* This project uses EditorConfig to standardized text editor configuration.
 Visit https://editorconfig.org for details.
+* This project uses ESLint to detect suspicious code in javascript files.
+Visit https://eslint.org for details.

 ### Debugging